capitalisttofu/stock-market-streaming-app/README.md

 ### Kafka Cluster

 We use Kafka as our message stream.
-There are three relevant Kafka topics
+There are four relevant Kafka topics

 - `sorted_raw_trade_data`
 - `trade_data`
 - `buy_sell_advice`
+- `discarded_data`

 `sorted_raw_trade_data` topic has all trade data sorted in the correct order based off Trading Date and Trading Time.
 This is a simplification to how the actual data would be recieved in this type of application due to the fact